VinGarcia/ports-and-adapters-go-template/v1-very-simple/README.md

 This very powerful, but yet flat and simple template is organized in 3 directories:

 - **cmd/:** Each subdirectory is an entry point for the project, e.g. a worker, an API or a CLI.
+Also known as the presentation layer or just as driver adapters.
 Each of these packages is responsible for decoding the configurations, performing the dependency injection and setting up any Frameworks if necessary (in our case we are using the Fiber as our HTTP framework).

-- **domain/:** This package contains the domain language, which is the minimum shared language that all packages are allowed to import.
+- **domain/:** This package contains the types that represent the domain language, which is the minimum shared language that all packages are allowed to import.
   Thus, this package is meant to be imported by all other packages in order to allow decoupled communication between them.

   Each subpackage of the domain pkg is a Service, and this is where we should concentrate the domain logic.